storj/docs/code/Protobuf.md

 3. If a check that fails when there's a breaking API change, this command may need to be executed to override:

 `$ protolock commit --force`

+** Note: overriding the breaking API is only allowed during alpha/beta development.